Layout

 </Stack>

 Multiple Stack components can be nested to create more complex white space rules.
-For example, if you wanted to create multiple grouped blocks of text like you might see on a job summary card:
+For example, if you wanted to create multiple grouped blocks of text like you might see in a Card:

 Heading